jessysutherns/cartesian-manipulator-control/README.md

 Each joint is independently controlled using **PID controllers**, enabling accurate trajectory tracking and robust performance under parameter variations.

-**This project demonstrates how control systems can be applied to achieve stable and precise robotic motion in simulated environments.**
+**This project reflects practical control system design used in robotics and automation systems.**

 ---